bcambel/blog.bahadir.io/content/failed-entrepreneur.md

 - did not use my time wisely.
 - tried to do too much.
 - should be less harsh on myself and others.
+- was(am) stubborn when I should not be.
 - was inconsistent.
 -- I ran 90km in June '12 then in the last 6 months I only ran 30km.

 Business
 -----------------